JamesDolphin/discordGo---ReadMe/README.md

 - !usechat - 2 arguments - displays chat of server (only 1 server at a time) in the !chatchannel eg !usechat serverid yes/no

-- !rconpass - 1 argument - rcon password upcoming server additions with 2 states found by using the command with no arguments.
+- !rconpass - 1 argument - rcon password for upcoming server additions with 2 states found by using the command with no arguments.

  ### The following commands REQUIRE !startrcon to be used first AND correctly ---